dorkrawk/new_dinosaurseateverybody_site/README.md

-New Dinosaurs Eat Everybody Site
+Dinosaurs Eat Everybody
 ================================
 [Dinosaurs Eat Everybody](http://dinosaurseateverybody.com)

-# THIS IS A TOTALLY "IN PROGRESS" PERSONAL PROJECT

-So I have now gotten rid of my old PHP based site and this is the new Dinosaurs Eat Everybody.
-It still need some work but it's coming along.
+This is the code for my personal website.
+It's a basic Sinatra app with Jekyll bolted on to support some simple blogging.